ReentrantCoder/present/orm/code.md

 ######@Id
 This tells us the key attribute we will be associating with that entity.
 Each ID is unique to that entity.
-So it allows us to quickly referenc that entity.
+So it allows us to quickly reference that entity.

 ![Book!](https://github.com/trekbaum/present/blob/master/orm/resourses/book.png "Book")